-- 5.1 The Board should meet at least 2 times per semester; meetings shall be aligned to the schedule of meetings of the appropriate University committees. - 5.2 The meetings of the Board shall be convened by the Chair, with a minimum of seven days' notice of a meeting. - 5.3 Where the Chair is unable to attend a meeting of the Board, the Chair may nominate a member of the Board to act as chairperson for that meeting. - 5.4 Head of School, Programme (or Programme Option) Coordinators and Heads of Subject can in exceptional circumstances nominate an individual to attend and vote on their behalf, but cannot routinely delegate their responsibilities. - 5.5 A meeting shall be considered quorate when one third of the members entitled to vote are present or represented.
+- 5.1 The Board should meet at least 4 times per academic year, to include at least 2 meetings in the Autumn trimester and at least 2 meetings in the Spring trimester; meetings shall be aligned to the schedule of meetings of the appropriate University committees. - 5.2 The meetings of the Board shall be convened by the Chair, with a minimum of seven days' notice of a meeting.
+Meeting documentation shall be circulated to members no later than five working days' in advance of a meeting. - 5.3 Where the Chair is unable to attend a meeting of the Board, the Chair may nominate a member of the Board to act as chairperson for that meeting. - 5.4 Head of School, Programme (or Programme Option) Directors and Heads of Subject can in exceptional circumstances nominate an individual to attend and vote on their behalf, but cannot routinely delegate their responsibilities. - 5.5 A meeting shall be considered quorate when one third of the members entitled to vote are present or represented.